nicsuzor/wikijuris/cyberlaw/intermediaries_safe_harbours.markdown

 S 116AG then goes on to list the relief that a successful copyright owner is entitled to:

-* Injunction “requiring the carriage service provider to take reasonable steps to disable access to an online location outside Australia” (Category A);
+* Injunction “requiring the service provider to take reasonable steps to disable access to an online location outside Australia” (Category A);

-* Injunction “requiring the carriage service provider to terminate a specified account.”
+* Injunction “requiring the service provider to terminate a specified account.”
 (All categories)

-* Injunction “requiring the carriage service provider to remove or disable access to infringing copyright material, or to a reference to infringing copyright material;” (Categories B, C, D)
+* Injunction “requiring the service provider to remove or disable access to infringing copyright material, or to a reference to infringing copyright material;” (Categories B, C, D)

 * “some other less burdensome but comparably effective non-monetary order if necessary.”
 (Categories B, C, D).

 ## Conditions for Safe Harbour Protection

-As explained in this **video overview by [Nic Suzor](https://www.youtube.com/watch?v=HsNBRbywcto)**, each safe harbour requires the CSP to follow certain conditions in s 116AH(1).
+As explained in this **video overview by [Nic Suzor](https://www.youtube.com/watch?v=HsNBRbywcto)**, each safe harbour requires the service provider to follow certain conditions in s 116AH(1).

 ### 'Repeat Infringer' Policy

-All safe harbours require that the CSP “must adopt and reasonably implement a policy that provides for termination, in appropriate circumstances, of the accounts of repeat infringers.”
+All safe harbours require that the service provider “must adopt and reasonably implement a policy that provides for termination, in appropriate circumstances, of the accounts of repeat infringers.”
 The operation of this obligation is somewhat uncertain.
-It is not yet clear what 'appropriate circumstances' are, or even when someone becomes a "repeat infringer"
+It is not yet clear what 'appropriate circumstances' are, or even when someone becomes a "repeat infringer".

 ### Conditions: Category A

->“Any transmission of copyright material in carrying out this activity must be initiated by or at the direction of a person other than the carriage service provider.”
+>“Any transmission of copyright material in carrying out this activity must be initiated by or at the direction of a person other than the service provider.”
 >
->“The carriage service provider must not make substantive modifications to copyright material transmitted.
+>“The cservice provider must not make substantive modifications to copyright material transmitted.
 This does not apply to modifications made as part of a technical process.”

 ### Conditions: Category B

->“If the copyright material that is cached is subject to conditions on user access at the originating site, the carriage service provider must ensure that access to a significant part of the cached copyright material is permitted only to users who have met those conditions.”
+>“If the copyright material that is cached is subject to conditions on user access at the originating site, the service provider must ensure that access to a significant part of the cached copyright material is permitted only to users who have met those conditions.”
 >
->“If there is a relevant industry code in force--the carriage service provider must comply with the relevant provisions of that code relating to:
+>“If there is a relevant industry code in force--the service provider must comply with the relevant provisions of that code relating to:
 >(a) updating the cached copyright material; and
 >(b) not interfering with technology used at the originating site to obtain information about the use of the copyright material.”
 >
 >“The service provider must expeditiously remove or disable access to cached copyright material upon notification in the prescribed form that the material has been removed or access to it has been disabled at the originating site.”
 >
->“The carriage service provider must not make substantive modifications to the cached copyright material as it is transmitted to subsequent users.
+>“The service provider must not make substantive modifications to the cached copyright material as it is transmitted to subsequent users.
 This does not apply to modifications made as part of a technical process.”

 ### Conditions: Categories C & D

->“The carriage service provider must not receive a financial benefit that is directly attributable to the infringing activity if the carriage service provider has the right and ability to control the activity.”
+>“The service provider must not receive a financial benefit that is directly attributable to the infringing activity if the service provider has the right and ability to control the activity.”
 >
->“The carriage service provider must expeditiously remove or disable access to copyright material residing on its system or network upon receipt of a notice in the prescribed form that the material has been found to be infringing by a court.”
+>“The service provider must expeditiously remove or disable access to copyright material residing on its system or network upon receipt of a notice in the prescribed form that the material has been found to be infringing by a court.”
 >
->“The carriage service provider must act expeditiously to remove or disable access to copyright material residing on its system or network if the carriage service provider:
+>“The service provider must act expeditiously to remove or disable access to copyright material residing on its system or network if the service provider:
 >
 >(a) becomes aware that the material is infringing; or
 >(b) becomes aware of facts or circumstances that make it apparent that the material is likely to be infringing.”
 >
->“The carriage service provider must comply with the prescribed procedure in relation to removing or disabling access [to copyright material \| a reference] residing on its system or network.”
+>“The service provider must comply with the prescribed procedure in relation to removing or disabling access [to copyright material \| a reference] residing on its system or network.”

 ### Category C Safe Harbour: Notice & Takedown Procedure

-Copyright Regulations 2017 (Cth) prescribe more detail for the notice & takedown procedure.
+_Copyright Regulations 2017_ (Cth) prescribe more detail for the notice & takedown procedure.

-* r 24: Copyright owner may send a notice of claimed infringement to the CSP's designated representative (must be in the specified form)
+* r 24: Copyright owner (or exclusive licensee) may send a notice of claimed infringement to the service's designated representative (must be in the specified form)
-* r 25(1): “If a carriage service provider receives a notice of claimed infringement ... the carriage service provider must expeditiously remove, or disable access to, the copyright material specified in the notice and residing on its system or network.”
+* r 25(1): “If a service provider receives a notice of claimed infringement ... the service provider must expeditiously remove, or disable access to, the copyright material specified in the notice and residing on its system or network.”
-* As soon as practicable, the CSP must inform the user (r 25(2)).
+* As soon as practicable, the service provider must inform the user (r 25(2)).
 * r 26: provides the user 3 months to lodge a counter-notice in the prescribed form.
-The CSP must send the counter-notice to the copyright owner.
+The service provider must send the counter-notice to the copyright owner.
-* r 28: Upon receiving a counter-notice, the CSP must restore the content, unless the copyright owner files for injunctive relief
+* r 28: Upon receiving a counter-notice, the service provider must restore the content, unless the copyright owner files for injunctive relief

 <div markdown="block"  class="box case">